-Sharing its lightweight titanium body with the 2012 Oris ProDiver Kittiwake Limited Edition 1000M diving watch, the new Oris Hirondelle Diver not only comes in a lot more appealing black-and-grey color scheme, but also features a complication that may come very handy if you already have a collection of timekeepers and don’t plan to wear this dark beauty on a daily basis.
+Sharing its lightweight titanium body with the 2012 ProDiver Kittiwake, the 2013 Oris Hirondelle Diver not only comes in a lot more appealing black-and-grey color scheme but also features a complication that may come handy if you already have a collection of timekeepers and don’t plan to wear this dark beauty on a daily basis.
 I, of course, am talking about the power reserve display.

-Conveniently placed at 7 o’clock the power reserve sub-dial features an indication disk, which is stylized as a steamship’s engine order telegraph dial with its inevitable FULL, HALF and even DEAD inscriptions.
-To my taste, the Swiss watchmaker came a little too close to looking ridiculous in this particular case, but of some the inscriptions can still make a bit of sense: the watch is built in order to commemorate Switzerland’s first entirely “Swiss Made” (no pun intended) steamship Hirondelle.
+Conveniently placed at 7 o’clock the power reserve sub-dial features an indication disk, which is stylized as a steamship’s engine order telegraph dial with the inevitable FULL, HALF, and even DEAD inscriptions.
+To my taste, the Swiss watchmaker came a little too close to looking ridiculous in this particular case, but some of the inscriptions can still make a bit of sense: the watch commemorates Switzerland’s first entirely “Swiss Made” (no pun intended) steamship Hirondelle.

 Entering service back in 1855, the ship sank due to an accident seven years later in 1862.
 Celebrating this questionable anniversary, Oris decided to limit the new model to just 151 individually numbered pieces.
 All of them will have their solid case backs engraved with an image of the Hirondelle’s going across Lake Geneva.

 Since Oris doesn’t make its own movements, the watch is powered by a slightly modified version of ETA 2897 automatic caliber that was renamed as Oris 667.
 The former, by the way, also powers the massive Doxa SUB 4000T professional diver rated for 1220 meters of water resistance.